NinnessOtu/writeups/SECDOJO/Temple.md

 ![Untitled](./pictures/14.png)

-We will commence by examining the initial process based on its timestamp and tracing its parent process ID :
+We'll start by examining the initial process based on its timestamp and tracing its parent process ID.

 Queries :